 An Incomplete Grade form is available upon request from a student's Student Success Advocate.
-The Student Success Advocate will confirm that all information is included prior to sending to the Registrar's Office.

-All completed request forms must be received in the Office of Student Affairs on or before 11:59 p.m.
-(Pacific) Sunday of Week 6.
+All completed request forms must be received on or before 11:59 p.m.
+(Pacific Time) on Sunday of Week 6.

 Approvals and Denials

 All completed requests are reviewed by the Academics Department by the Wednesday of Week 1.
 Any notices of acceptance or denial will be sent within 24-48 hours of review.